Youm7: Founding and profile

 Youm7 was named by Industry Arabic as the second most influential Arabic paper in 2020.

 Ownership

-As of September 2020, Youm7 was owned by Egyptian Media Group, which was owned by United Media Services Group, which was itself owned by one of the Egyptian intelligence agencies (Mukhabarat, military intelligence, National Security Agency).
+As of September 2020, Youm7 was owned by Egyptian Media Group, which was owned by United Media Services, which was itself owned by one of the Egyptian intelligence agencies (Mukhabarat, military intelligence, National Security Agency).

 The Cairo Post

 On 6 October 2013 Youm7 launched an English-language website called The Cairo Post, under the direction of Sallie Pisch, who also directed the organization's short-lived 'Youm7 English Edition' in 2011 (see below).

 In an article published on the day the website launched, Pisch wrote that the goal for The Cairo Post was for it "to become the news outlet to most faithfully portray Egypt, in all her intricacies, to all those who watch her and want to understand."

 As of November 2013, the website was publishing roughly 200 stories daily, a combination of original content, articles translated from Youm7's Arabic news website, and wire services.